-(Note: Though favorably looked upon, such will not result in a competitive ranking increase when evaluated.)
+Note: Though favorably looked upon, such will not result in a competitive ranking increase when evaluated.

-4. Other
+Other

-- A. Proposals must have a concrete implementation plan with well-conceived objectives and indicators that are specific, measurable, achievable, relevant and reliable, time-bound, and trackable (SMART), have established baselines, and include at least one outcome or impact indicator per objective; objectives should be clearly linked to the sectors. - B. Proposals must adhere to relevant international standards for humanitarian assistance.
+Proposals must have a concrete implementation plan with well-conceived objectives and indicators that are specific, measurable, achievable, relevant and reliable, timebound, and trackable (SMART), have established baselines, and include at least one outcome or impact indicator per objective; objectives should be clearly linked to the sectors.

+Proposals must adhere to relevant international standards for humanitarian assistance, especially Sphere Standards.
 See PRM's General NGO Guidelines for a complete list of sector-specific standards including guidance on proposals for programs in urban areas.

-- C. PRM strongly encourages programs that target the needs of vulnerable and underserved groups among the beneficiary population (such groups may include: women; children; adolescents; lesbian, gay, bisexual, transgender, or intersex (LGBTI) individuals; older persons; the sick; persons with disabilities; and members of minority communities) and can demonstrate what steps have been taken to meet the specific and unique protection and assistance needs of these vulnerable groups effectively. - D. PRM will accept proposals from any NGO working in the above mentioned sectors although, given budgetary constraints, priority will be given to proposals from organizations that can demonstrate: - a working relationship with UNHCR; - a proven track record in providing proposed assistance both in the sector and specified location; - evidence of coordination with international organizations (IOs) and other NGOs working in the same area or sector as well as where possible local authorities; - an emphasis on the outcome or impact of program activities; - a strong sustainability plan, involving local capacity building, where feasible; - where applicable, adherence to PRM's Principles for Refugee Protection in Urban Areas; - an understanding of and sensitivity to conflict dynamics in the program location.
+PRM strongly encourages programs that target the needs of vulnerable and underserved groups among the beneficiary population (such groups may include women; children; adolescents; lesbian, gay, bisexual, transgender, or intersex (LGBTQI+) individuals; older persons; the sick; persons with disabilities; and members of minority communities) and can demonstrate what steps have been taken to meet the specific and unique protection and assistance needs of these vulnerable groups effectively.

+PRM will accept proposals from any NGO working in the above-mentioned sectors although, given budgetary constraints, priority will be given to proposals from organizations that can demonstrate:

+- a working relationship with UNHCR; - a proven track record in providing proposed assistance both in the sector and specified location; - evidence of coordination with international organizations (IOs) and other NGOs working in the same area or sector as well as where possible local authorities; - an emphasis on the outcome or impact of program activities; - a strong sustainability plan, involving local capacity building (including working relationships with local civil society actors), where feasible;

+- where applicable, adherence to PRM's Principles for Refugee Protection in Urban Areas; - an understanding of and sensitivity to conflict dynamics in the program location, including working relationships with local civil society actors.

-5. Application and Submission Instructions
+Application and Submission Instructions

 - A. Address to Request Application Package: Application packages may be downloaded from the website www.Grants.gov. - B. Consortia: Organizations may apply to this call as part of a consortia; however, for consortia, one organization must be designated as the lead applicant.

-For purposes of consortia applying for PRM funding, PRM's considers consortium to be a group of no less than three NGOs that comprise an agreement, combination, or group formed to undertake, or propose to undertake, an assistance activity beyond the resources of any one member.
+For purposes of consortia applying for PRM funding, PRM's considers consortium to be a group of no less than three NGOs that comprise an agreement, combination, or group formed to undertake, or proposing to undertake, an assistance activity beyond the resources of any one member.
 PRM may request to review and approve of substantive provisions of proposed sub-awards.
 Applicants may form consortia in order to bring together organizations with varied expertise to propose a comprehensive program in one proposal.
+The consortium arrangement may allow for greater geographic coverage in country, inclusion of technical and sectoral strengths from multiple organizations, increased inclusion of local and national organizations, and/or the potential of much greater impact through collaboration.

 Submissions by organizations as part of a consortium do not count toward an organization's individual submission limit.
-A description of how the consortium will be organized and how lines of authority and decision-making will be managed across all team members and between the lead applicant and associate awardees should be included in the proposal.
+If the applicant is applying as a consortium, a description of how the consortia will be organized and how lines of authority and decision-making will be managed across all team members and between the lead applicant and associate awardees should be included in the concept note.
+The prime applicant would be responsible for overall implementation of the proposed program activities, preparation/presentation of annual work plans, M&E planning, and required reporting to PRM.
+The prime applicant should designate a single individual to be the liaison with PRM, although PRM would reserve the right to communicate with sub-grantees.